jamonholmgren/rails_version/README.md

 As usual, add this line to your application's Gemfile and bundle afterward:

-    gem 'rails_version', :group => :production
+    gem 'rails_version', :group => :production, :git => "git://github.com/clearsightstudio/rails_version.git"

-Get an account ID from http://railsversion.herokuapp.com/signup, then go to your config/environments/production.rb file and add this:
+Get an account ID from http://railsversion.herokuapp.com, then go to your config/environments/production.rb file and add this:

     RailsVersion::Config.account_identifier = "MYACCOUNTID"